SciRuby/iruby/README.md

 To former contributors

-In February 2021, [IRuby became a canonical repository](https://github.com/SciRuby/iruby/issues/285) and is no longer a fork from [minrk/iruby](https://github.com/minrk/iruby).
+In February 2021, [IRuby became the canonical repository](https://github.com/SciRuby/iruby/issues/285) and is no longer a fork from [minrk/iruby](https://github.com/minrk/iruby).
 Please fork from this repository again before making pull requests.

 ## License